cwchilvers/UCI-TCBC-02/README.md

 * CSS

 ## Usage
+The deployed version can be accessed at [uci-tcbc-02.cwchilvers.io](https://uci-tcbc-02.cwchilvers.io).

+## Installation
 Clone the repository locally and open the `index.html` file in your browser.

-## Deployment
-The deployed version can be accessed at [uci-tcbc-02.cwchilvers.io](https://uci-tcbc-02.cwchilvers.io).

 ## Contact Information
 <h4 align="center">Chandler Chilvers:</h4>